Recreation, Arts, and Parks

 4.2 Maintain and expand recreation infrastructure in the City including parks, athletic facilities, trails, and greenways.

-Develop a long range facilities improvement plan for Storrs Hill Ski Area.
+Develop a long range facilities improvement plan for Storrs Hill Ski Area for the Lebanon Outing Club.

 Replace problem fencing at Riverside, Civic, Basin, Eldridge and Colburn.